SleevesUpAU/CodingTests/ToDo API/README.md

 Basically treat the coding test as if it's part of a larger problem.

-Please try to limit your time on this project to less than 2 hours.
+Please try to limit your time on this project to 2-3 hours.
 If you don't have time to implement something please document it in the README and discuss what you would do with more time during the interview.

 Thank you!